 Yet, what precisely is contextual link building?
 As a first principle, these are the hypertext links within the main body of a piece of information.
 In layman’s terms, high-quality links typically embedded with some form of textual content are called “contextual backlinks.”

-On-page SEO is easier to do than off-page SEO.
+Thanks to the abundance of SEO tools, on-page SEO is easier to do than off-page SEO.
 Gaining organic website visitors takes time and effort.

 Building quality contextual backlinks is the most difficult aspect of SEO, so you will need an off-page SEO plan to generate them for your websites.
 Authors, editors, and bloggers must reference your work on their sites.